TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 9/Revelation 9.8.md

 ---

-And they had hair as the hair of women, and their teeth were as [teeth] of lions.
+They had hair like women's hair, and their teeth were like those of lions.